 In law school, Alexandra served as the managing editor of the Drexel Law Review.

-- Counsel for large healthcare conglomerate on matters of business counseling and litigation.
+- Counsel for national healthcare conglomerate on matters involving business counseling and litigation.

-- Counsel for multiple medical providers in professional liability and negligence actions in Pennsylvania and Delaware state courts.
+- Counsel for multiple medical providers and hospitals in professional liability and contract actions in Pennsylvania and Delaware courts.

-- Counsel for international businesses in earn out litigation in the Delaware Chancery Court.
+- Counsel for international businesses in earn out, indemnification, and advancement litigation in the Delaware Chancery Court.

 - Counsel for medical innovators in nationwide medical device and pharmaceutical litigation.